uzairafridi00/machine-learning/python_for_data_science_mentorship_program/01_pandas_tips_tricks/README.md

-# Pandas & Exploratory Data Analysis
+# Pandas & Exploratory Data Analysis or Data Wrangling

 All the pandas tips and tricks for doing exploratory data analysis are collected in this section.